SanteonNL/orca/frontend/README.md

 - `NEXT_PUBLIC_TITLE`: the title of the application, defaults to `ORCA Frontend`.
 - `ORCA_PATIENT_IDENTIFIER_SYSTEM`: the FHIR coding system for patient identifiers, defaults to `http://fhir.nl/fhir/NamingSystem/bsn`.
-- `SUPPORT_CONTACT_LINK`: a link to support resource, e.g. a `mailto:` link or an `https://` link to a support page.
+- `SUPPORT_CONTACT_EMAIL`: an email for support resource.
 It will be shown on error pages.

 ## Getting Started
 ### 1. Install dependencies